 Under the purchase method of accounting, the total purchase price is allocated to the net tangible and intangible assets of AeroRepública based on their fair values as of the dates of acquisition.
 The following table summarizes the Company's estimates of the fair value of the assets acquired and liabilities assumed at the date of acquisition.
 The purchase price allocation is preliminary and will be finalized after completion of the valuation of significant assets and liabilities acquired.
 Independent valuation specialists are currently conducting an independent valuation in order to assist management in determining the fair values of a significant portion of these assets.
 The work performed by the independent valuation specialists has been considered in management's estimates of the fair values reflected in the financial statements.
-The final determination of these fair values will include management's consideration of a final valuation prepared by the independent valuation negatives of a final valuation prepared by the independent valuation in tangible assets of AeroRepública that existed as of the date of acquisition.
+The final determination of these fair values will include management's consideration of a final valuation prepared by the independent valuation specialists.
+This final valuation will be based on the actual net tangible and intangible assets of AeroRepública that existed as of the date of acquisition.
 Therefore, the final amounts recorded may differ from the amounts included in these financial statements (in millions).

 Assets:

 Cash and cash equivalents \$ 1.1

 Accounts receivable 10.7

 Prepaid expenses 2.6

 Other current assets 4.7

 Property, plant & equipment 4.8

 Goodwill 28.9

 Intangibles 31.7

 Other non-current assets 4.3

 Total assets acquired \$ 88.8

 Liabilities:

 Accounts payable \$ 22.4

 Air traffic liability 4.4

 Accrued liabilities 7.6

 Debt 11.1

+Debt Deferred tax liability 11.1 13.4

-Deferred tax liability 13.4
+Deferred tax liability \$ 13.4

-Other liabilities 6.5

-Total liabilities assumed \$ 65.4

-Net assets acquired \$ 23.4